 Note: Section 953(d) allows a foreign LIC to elect to be taxed as a domestic corporation.
-If this election is made, include the additional tax required to be paid, on line 10.
-Write on the dotted line to the left of line 10, "Sec.
+If this election is made, include the additional tax required to be paid, on line 12.
+Write on the dotted line to the left of line 12, "Sec.
 953(d)" and the amount.
 See section 953(d) for more details.

 Line 8.
-Recapture taxes.-
+Recapture taxes

-Recapture of investment credit.-If the corporation disposed of investment credit property or changed its use before the end of its useful life or recovery period it may owe a tax.
+Recapture of investment credit.
+If the corporation disposed of investment credit property or changed its use before the end of its useful life or recovery period it may owe a tax.
 See Form 4255, Recapture of Investment Credit, for details.

-Recapture of low-income housing credit.-If the corporation disposed of property (or there was a reduction in the qualified basis of the property) on which it took the low-income housing credit, it may owe a tax.
-See Form 8611, Recapture of Low-Income Housing Credit, and section 42(j) for details.
+Recapture of low-income housing credit.
+If the corporation disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit, it may owe a tax.
+See Form 8611, Recapture of Low-Income Housing Credit.

 Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
-For details, see Form 8845, Indian Employment Credit, and section 45A.
-Include the amount of the recapture in the total for line 8, Schedule K. On the dotted line next to the entry space, write "IEC recapture" and the amount.
+For details, see Form 8845 and section 45A.
+Include the amount of the recapture in the total for line 8, Schedule K. On the dotted line next to the entry space, write "45" and the amount.

 Recapture of qualified electric vehicle (QEV) credit.
 The corporation must recapture part of the QEV credit it claimed in a prior year, if, within 3 years of the date the vehicle was placed in service, it ceases to qualify for the credit.
-Get Pub.
-535 to see how to figure the recapture.
+See Regulations section 1.30-1 for details on how to figure the recapture.
 Include the amount of the recapture in the total for line 8, Schedule K. On the dotted line next to the entry space, write "QEV recapture" and the amount.

-Line 9a.
-Alternative minimum tax.-The corporation may owe the alternative minimum tax if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
+Line 9.
+Alternative minimum tax

+The corporation may owe the alternative minimum tax if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
 The corporation must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of: